-The new dashboard presents information on three main areas.
+The dashboard presents information on three main areas:

 The first measure is the number of transactions beyond our normal workload.
 The Public Service Pay Centre can normally process approximately 80,000 transactions each month.
 Eventually, the goal is to have zero transactions beyond the normal workload.
 Note that these numbers have been rounded for clarity and represent transactions with a financial impact.

 The second measure is the workflow going through the Public Service Pay Centre.
 These numbers represent how many transactions are received and processed each month.
 The goal is to process more transactions than are received, thereby reducing the number of transactions beyond normal workload.

 Percentage of transactions processed within service standards

 The third measure is the percentage of transactions that are processed within the service standards.
 Previous dashboards listed separate types of transactions and their corresponding service standards.
 Presenting information this way made sense because of the prioritization of specific transaction types to bring them in line with service standards.
 However, given the focus on collective agreements, there is a move towards a more holistic and employee-centric approach where a variety of transactions are processed in an employee’s pay file at the same time.
 Therefore, presenting an average of all service standards to provide an overall indication of progress is a more accurate metric.

 - Public Service Pay Centre dashboard: December 2020

 - Public Service Pay Centre dashboard: November 2020